ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

     interpolateFinalize :: MyStringBuilder -> MyString
     interpolateFinalize = buildMyString

-The only recommendation here is that ``MyString`` provide a module implementing string interpolation using the built-in ``Interpolate`` type class.
+The only requirement for this recommendation is that ``MyString`` provide a module implementing string interpolation using the built-in ``Interpolate`` type class.
 Of course, ``MyString`` is free to implement more string interpolators, potentially using its own ``MyString.Interpolate`` type class for more performant interpolations.

 The following laws should hold, if the expression compiles:

 * ``M."str" == M.s"str"``

+    * That is, a ``-XQualifiedStrings`` string literal and a ``-XStringInterpolation`` string expression with no interpolated values should be equivalent

 * ``Data.String.fromString "str" == M.s"str"``

 MultilineStrings